-The variance trends upwards because the SSP245 models (inputs) become more and more unlike the training (historical) models in the future.
-That is, our T2M predictions suffer from unmitigated \textit{covariate shift} \citep{shimodaira2000improving} (Figure \ref{fig:covariate_shift}a).
+The variance trends upwards because the SSP2-4.5 models (inputs) become more and more unlike the historical climate models.
+That is, our T2M predictions suffer from \textit{covariate shift} \citep{shimodaira2000improving} (Figure \ref{fig:covariate_shift}a).
 NN-GPR predictions based on inputs (climate models) that are increasingly dissimilar from the training data converge to the same weighted average of the training reanalysis fields plus the trend.
-After further analysis, we found that this resulted in over smoothing of the distinctive features of each reanalysis field.
-Thus, the prediction error variance, along with SSIM, increased, but the bias remained low.
-T2M shows strong evidence of covariate shift due to the mismatch between the train and test point clouds and thus higher variance inflation over time.
+After further analysis, we found that this resulted in over smoothing of the distinctive features of the predicted reanalysis fields.
+Thus, the prediction error variance and SSIM increased, but the bias remained low.
+T2M shows strong evidence of covariate shift due to the mismatch between the training and test point clouds and, thus, higher variance inflation over time.

-PR, however, does not experience the same degree of performance deterioration that T2M does since PR does not experience the same covariate shift as T2M (Figure \ref{fig:covariate_shift}b).
-We expect a substantial covariate shift in T2M due to climate change, but the shift for precipitation is more slight when looking at monthly averages.
-Thus, total monthly precipitation fields under SSP245 in the far future are similar to the training data, so variance and SSIM do not necessarily inflate and deflate, respectively.
+However, PR does not experience the same degree of performance deterioration as T2M does since PR does not experience the same covariate shift as T2M (Figure \ref{fig:covariate_shift}b).
+We expect a substantial covariate shift in T2M due to climate change, but the shift for precipitation is small relative to the monthly averages.
+Thus, total monthly precipitation fields under SSP2-4.5 in the far future are similar to the training data, so variance and SSIM do not necessarily inflate and deflate, respectively.

-These results indicate that NN-GPR can approximate individual model simulations and even improve over highly parameterized models such as pointwise linear regression.
+These results indicate that NN-GPR can approximate individual model simulations and improve over highly parameterized models such as pointwise linear regression.
 Thus NN-GPR can be a highly effective approach to climate model integration.
-However, its superior prediction skill is tied to our ability to mitigate covariate shift, such as by including an explicit trend term.
+However, its improved prediction skill is tied to our ability to mitigate covariate shift, such as by including an explicit trend term.
 In light of Figures \ref{fig:bias_variance} and \ref{fig:covariate_shift}, we can partially explain the discrepancy between NN-GPR and GPSE / GPEX in Table \ref{tab:point_metrics} for T2M, but not for PR, as NN-GPR being, evidently, more robust to covariate shift.
-Figure \ref{fig:covariate_shift} showed that this shift is not an inherent feature of time but the variable type.
+Figure \ref{fig:covariate_shift} demonstrates that covariate shift is not an inherent feature of time but the variable type.
 Thus, any climate model integration needs to consider, on a case-by-case basis, how to quantify and account for covariate shift, i.e., simulated climate change present in the future climate model ensemble.